Explore by Type

 made easy for you.

-Winners will be named in five categories—Contemporary, Transitional, Traditional New Construction, Remodel/Addition,
+Winners will be named in six categories—Contemporary, Transitional, Traditional New Construction, Remodel/Addition,

-and Commercial.
-A Best In Show Winner will be named from any of the five categories.
+Commercial, and Historic.
+A Best In Show Winner will be named from any of the six categories.

-The six juried winners, including Best in Show and the five category winners, will be treated to some fantastic prizes.
+The six juried winners, including Best in Show and the six category winners, will be treated to some fantastic prizes.

 See the videos produced for previous winners.